caesarshift/msfw/README.md

 #### ```msfw addrule -n <rulename> --dir [in,out] --action [allow,block]```

 Definition: Create a rule.
 Minimum required fields: rule name, direction, and action.
-Note that names do not have to be unique, but from a best practices, it's best to do so.
+Note that names do not have to be unique, but from a best practices perspective, it's a good idea to do so.

 Syntax: **`msfw addrule -n <rulename> --dir [in,out] --action [allow,block]`**